 Hi Guys, coming to you with something a little different this week.
 As you may already be aware, October is mental health month so I’ve been inspired to write on the topic.
 I want to keep this post light.
 Not everyone has suffered severe depression but I think as humans, we all go through periods of uncertainty, confusion and/or grief.
 This post is going to summerise my favourite ‘notes to self’ and resources for some self-help.

-I have to say first, it’s great there is an entire month dedicated to the cause but speaking about mental health is not something that should only be done once a year.
-I’m seeing a lot of articles in magazines and online, a lot of companies hiring a masseuse for the office etc and although this is amazing, it would be more amazing if was common practice all year round.
 Speaking about mental health has gotten a lot easier in the last few years but we still have a long way to go in debunking the stigma around mental health and depression.
 Not only do we all need to learn for ourselves, but also for others in our life.

 When we’re sick we go to the doctor, when our car is broken we see a mechanic, when our nails are chipped we get a manicure.
 But when we feel sad or anxious we do nothing?
-Doesn’t makes sense really does it.
+It doesn’t make sense really, does it?
 If you think you could benefit from speaking to someone, ask yourself what is stopping you.
 If it’s shame, then write down why it’s embarrassing, you probably won’t have many great points.
 If it’s the cost, look into different options.
 You might be able to find a therapist through your health insurance.
 You might be able to do cheaper therapy sessions online over Skype or have self-taught sessions with yourself via online courses or books (see below for more on this).
 When you think about how debilitating emotions can be and how much it affects day to day life, weigh out the cost of seeing a therapist versus the outcomes.
 If you’re paying a gym membership and getting your roots dyed every few weeks then you can probably find the money and time somewhere.
 It might be one of the best investments you make.

 The Mind Verus the Body